cljung/B2C-devdiv/6-migration/README.md

 The architecture is that you have users in a CSV file that are imported to B2C and Azure Table Storage.
 B2C does not know the password and Table Storage holds a password hash.
 Only the user knows the password.
 (That the password is in clear text is just so you can select it for this exersice.)

-The Azure Function serves two purposes; It is used to while uploading the contents of the CSV file and it is used by B2C to validate a userid and password during the first time a user signs in.
+The Azure Function serves two purposes; It is used to upload the contents of the CSV file to Table Storage and it is used by B2C to validate a userid and password during the first time a user signs in.

 ## CSV file with users